Parenting

 In about two weeks my family dynamic is going to totally change as we prepare to bring home our second baby.
-At just 20 months, my older child still feels like my baby and though I’ve been telling her for months that there’s a baby growing in my belly who will be joining our family, I’m nearly certain she has no idea what’s about to happen.
+At just 20 months, my older child still feels like my baby.
+Though I’ve been telling her for months that there’s a baby growing in my belly who will be joining our family, I’m nearly certain she has no idea what’s about to happen.

 And honestly, neither do I. I’ve heard a whole range of stories about what going from one to two kids is like, and no story is the same.
 While none of us have any way to know what we’re in for with this new family member, there are some things we can do to make the transition from only child to big sister a bit easier for my little one.

 In hopes of making this big moment as positive as possible, I asked fellow moms of two-plus kids what helped when bringing home the new baby.
 Per usual, seasoned moms to the rescue!
 I received so many great tips that I’m planning to put into practice.
-If you’re also preparing to bring home a second child, here are some things to consider.
+If you’re also preparing to bring home a second child, here 10 tips for introducing a new baby sibling to their older brother or sister.

 1. Buy a meaningful gift to give between the siblings